yu-pei/parsec-wiki/Using PaRSEC binding to bind computation and communication cores.md

 rank 1=+n0 slot=0:4
 ```

-This translates to spawn two mpi-processes on core 0 and core 3.
+This rankfile will instruct Open MPI to spawn two MPI processes on core 0 and core 3.

 The parsec binding file looks like below: